madlambda/nash/proposal/1-scope-management.md

 Nash we prefer to avoid global stuff and produce an error when assigning new values to variables that do not exist.

+Summarizing, on this proposal creating new variables is explicit and referencing existent variables on outer scopes is implicit.

-## Proposal II - "outer"
+## Proposal II - Manipulate outer scope explicitly

 This proposal adds a new `outer` keyword that permits the update of variables in the outer scope.
-Outer assignments with non-existent variables is an error.
+The default and implicit behavior of variable assignments is to always create a new variable.

+Considering our list example:

 ```sh
 fn list() {